Value Entanglement: Conflation Between Different Kinds of Good In (Some) Large Language Models

 \subsection{Residual Stream Activation Projections}

-The residual stream activations of all three open-weight models exhibited a high correlation between morality and grammaticality projections of the MoralGrammar68 items and between morality and economic projections of the MoralEconomic68 items, across multiple layers (\cref{figure_s4}).
-On MoralGrammar68, the correlation for Qwen2.5 7B peaked at $l^{21}$ ($r = 0.75$).
+Mirroring the behavioral findings, the geometry of attribute vectors representing moral, grammatical, and economic value were highly correlated in the internal activations of most models tested \ref{figure_2}.
+Projections of the MoralGrammar68 stimuli onto the moral and grammatical vectors were highly correlated in many models (\cref{figure_s6}).
+Similarly to the asymmetry seen in the behavioral measures, the distortion was greatest on the representation of grammaticality.
+For example, in Qwen2.5 7B, moral-grammatical correlation peaked at $l^{21}$ ($r = 0.75$).
 At this layer, a 2 by 2 ANOVA on binned values revealed that morality projections were significantly predicted by morality ($F(2,56) = 136.51, p < .001$), but not grammatical value ($p > .05$).
-A 2 by 2 ANOVA on grammaticality projections showed that these were significantly predicted by both morality and grammaticality levels ($F(2,56) = 84.66, p < .001$) and ($F(3,56) = 18.25, p < .001$).
-This effect on grammaticality levels driven was also found in Gemma-2 9B ($l^{10}$: $F(2,56) = 14.02, p < .001$) and Mistral-Small 24B ($l^{40}$: $F(2,56) = 4.35, p < .05$) for the respective maximally correlating layer (\cref{figure_2}; \cref{figure_s4}; Appendix C.2).
-Thus, the residual stream representation of grammaticality were influenced by moral content, as in the other measures reported above.
+In contrast, a similar 2 by 2 ANOVA on grammaticality projections showed that these were significantly predicted by both morality and grammaticality levels ($F(2,56) = 84.66, p < .001$) and ($F(3,56) = 18.25, p < .001$).
+Similar patterns of finding appeared in Gemma-2 9B ($l^{10}$: $F(2,56) = 14.02, p < .001$) and Mistral-Small 24B ($l^{40}$: $F(2,56) = 4.35, p < .05$) for the respective maximally correlating layer (\cref{figure_2}; \cref{figure_s6}; extended results in Appendix F).
+Thus, the residual stream representation of grammaticality and moral content were overlapping in many models.